ConvertKit/cassandra_kit/README.md

 which allows you to return a rows whose UUID keys correspond to a range of timestamps.

-Cequel automatically constructs timeuuid range queries if you pass a `Time` value for a range over a `timeuuid` column.
+CassandraKit automatically constructs timeuuid range queries if you pass a `Time` value for a range over a `timeuuid` column.
 So, if you want to get the posts from the last day, you can run: